Enterprise Recon 2.4

 - Preparing to Add Target Location

-- Set OneDrive for Business as a Target Location
+- Set OneDrive Business as a Target Location

-To scan OneDrive for Business, you must add your Office 365 organization as a Target.
-Each user’s OneDrive for Business account is represented internally by Microsoft as a "My Site" Site Collection.
-For ER2 to scan the OneDrive for Business user account, we have to be granted permissions to scan these Site Collections.
+To scan OneDrive Business, you must add your Microsoft 365 organization as a Target.
+Each user's OneDrive Business account is represented internally by Microsoft as a "My Site" Site Collection.
+For ER2 to scan the OneDrive Business user account, we have to be granted permissions to scan these Site Collections.

-On the Web Console, browsing an added OneDrive for Business Target lists all Office 365 user accounts.
-Select only user accounts that have OneDrive for Business enabled to add them as scan locations.
-Scanning a user account that does not have OneDrive for Business enabled will result in ER2 reporting it as an inaccessible location.
+On the Web Console, browsing an added OneDrive Business Target lists all Office 365 user accounts within the domain.
+Select only user accounts that have OneDrive Business enabled to add them as scan locations.
+Scanning a user account that does not have OneDrive Business enabled will result in ER2 reporting it as an inaccessible location.

 Preparing to Add Target Location

-Before adding OneDrive for Business as a Target, you have to perform the following on your Office 365 organization:
+Before adding OneDrive Business as a Target, you have to perform the following on your Microsoft 365 organization:

-- Add OneDrive for Business user accounts to a group
+- Add OneDrive Business User Accounts to a Group

-- Add secondary Site Collection Administrator to all OneDrive for Business user accounts
+- Add Secondary Site Collection Administrator to All OneDrive Business User Accounts

 To automate the above steps, see Configuring OneDrive for Business Organization for ER 2.0.26.

-Once done, see Set OneDrive for Business as a Target Location.
+Once done, see Set OneDrive Business as a Target Location.

-Add OneDrive for Business user accounts to a group
+Add OneDrive Business User Accounts to a Group

-- Create a new Office 365 group.
-This group will be used to hold all Office 365 users with OneDrive for Business enabled.
+- Create a new Microsoft 365 group.
+This group will be used to hold all Microsoft 365 users with OneDrive Business enabled.
 Name it "ER2OneDrive" or similar.
-See Microsoft: Create an Office 365 group in the admin center for more information.
+See Microsoft: Create a group in the Microsoft 365 admin center for more information.

 - Connect to SharePoint Online using the SharePoint Online Management Shell.
-Using the Management Shell, get a list of all Office 365 users with OneDrive for Business enabled.
-See Microsoft: How to display a list of OneDrive for Business site collections for more information.
+Using the Management Shell, get a list of all Microsoft 365 users with OneDrive Business enabled.
+See Microsoft: Get a list of all user OneDrive URLs in your organization for more information.

-- Add the list of Office 365 users with OneDrive for Business enabled to the "ER2OneDrive" group.
+- Add the list of Microsoft 365 users with OneDrive Business enabled to the "ER2OneDrive" group.

-Add secondary Site Collection Administrator to all OneDrive for Business user accounts
+Add Secondary Site Collection Administrator to All OneDrive Business User Accounts